suncoast-devs/handbook/assignments/jurassic-park.md

 tags: ["c-sharp", "console", "enumeration", "oop", "linq"]
 ---

-In this assignment you will be creating a console application that manages a zoo full of dinosaurs.
+In this assignment, you will be creating a console application that manages a zoo full of dinosaurs.

 ## Objectives